-The popularity of cashless, peer-to-peer (P2P) payment services like PayPal-owned Venmo is growing, making Venmo's Venmo for Business something small businesses should consider.
-The COVID-19 pandemic has vastly increased contactless payment usage, which millennials and Gen Z had already embraced.
-If younger people make up a large part of your customer base, if you have a new business or if you're seeking additional payment options for your small business, here's what you need to know about Venmo for Business.
+If younger people comprise a significant element of your customer base, if you have a new business or want to add additional payment options for your small business, here’s what you need to know about Venmo for Business.

-Venmo is one of the most popular P2P payment services, with more than 70 million subscribers.
+Venmo is one of the most popular P2P payment services, with more than 78 million subscribers.
 In simple terms, a P2P service is a digital wallet someone can use to pay another person using a mobile phone app.

 If you don’t already have a personal Venmo account, you can create a Venmo account and a Venmo business profile at the same time.
 Here’s how: